JoshMate/Monolith/README.md

 Version: 2.0.0

+## Version 2.0.0 - Patch Notes
++ Complete redesign of the map, the layout is now a lot more streamlined.
++ 4 new holds, see the screenshots for more!
++ Re-built or revamped EVERY hold.
++ Less is more, greatly reduced the amount of empty space and clutter.
++ Coloured coded the holds and doorways to aid with navigation.
++ Huge optimization efforts via aggressive culling with the new layout.
++ New enemy spawns for more varied take and holds.
++ New supply room layout possibilities.
++ Improved lighting and reflections.
++ Changed the colour of the cover crates to be less visually aggressive.
++ A ton of bugfixes

 ## Intro
 In the dystopian future, an evil mega-corporation named Monolith has completed its campaign to make all meat digital.
 Meat aisles in supermarkets are bare and BBQs just aren't the same anymore.
 The only way to consume delicious meat is through the pricey Monolith brand Downloadable Meat Scheme.
 Since Monolith controls a complete monopoly on the world’s meat supply, prices skyrocketed making even a simple sausage is now only available to the most elite in society.
 The Free the Meat Movement or FMM for short, is a rebel organisation who wants the world's meat supply back for all to enjoy once again.
 You have been selected as the FMM's finest, to infiltrate Monolith's Meat Network to obtain the precious encryption data that is essential to FMM's master plan end Monolith's reign of terror.
 We’re patching you into the network now, expect heavy resistance.
 Good luck soldier!